$214,662Average Value$156Average Price per Sq Ft0Homes For Sale

 Two miles from Interstate 41

 Residents of Sacred Heart live just 2 miles east of I-41 — convenient for commuters heading north into the Fox Cities.
 “In Oshkosh, we don’t have a bypass that makes it convenient to jump interstates,” Brehmer says.
 “You’re either traveling through the city or hopping on 41.”
-As for reaching the downtown scene, residents can take one of four drawbridges to cross the Fox River.
+To reach the downtown scene, residents can take one of four drawbridges across the Fox River.
 Most opt for the Bascule Bridge, which provides a straight shot to Main Street.
 “In the summer, you have to plan for extra commute time because it’ll take another 15 minutes to cross those bridges,” she continues.
-Residents can get around by bus using the GO Transit stops along the north and south end of the neighborhood on Witzel and 9th Avenues.
+Residents can get around by bus using the GO Transit stops along the north and south ends of the neighborhood on Witzel and Ninth avenues.
 Aurora Medical Center Oshkosh is about 3 miles north.
 Though Wittman Regional Airport is a mile south, most residents opt to fly out of Appleton International Airport, 22 miles north.

 An OfficeMax near Sacred Heart is a handy stop for school and home office supplies.